kalviumcommunity/S53_Ugly_Watches/README.md

 - Users can vote and rank watches based on their preferences.

 - Sort/Filter:
-  For easy navigation Sorting and filteb ring option
+  For easy navigation Sorting and filtering option
   - User Generated Lists:
     Users can add their lists of Ugly Watches
 - Users can save their favourite ugly watches.